Rod Millen: 2000s

 He began competing in the Pro-4 division in the Championship Off-Road Racing Series starting with selected events in 1999.
 Millen's first win in his Pro4 short course truck in 2000 was at the spring Crandon race.
 He finished second in the season points standings in 2000 after winning at Luxemburg, Wisconsin, Fort Dodge, Iowa, Bark River, Michigan, and Topeka, Kansas.
 He finished second at the BorgWarner World Championship Off-Road race at Crandon that year.

 Millen competed in several additional genres of motorsport in 2000.
-He represented U.S. rally racing at the International Race of Champions at the Canary Islands.
+He represented U.S. at the International Race of Champions at the Canary Islands.
 He finished third at the Baja 2000 off-road desert race in his Trophy Truck.
 The Baja 1000 was extended to 2000 miles that year.
 Millen won the SCCA Button Hollow 3 Hour enduro road race.

 He raced in the Goldrush International Hillclimb in New Zealand in 2000, finishing second.
 Millen returned to the Race to the Sky hillclimb in 2001, and won the Unlimited Class.
 In 2002 he had his second consecutive win in the Unlimited Class and his first overall, he finished second in 2003 and 2004.
 Rod has driven an RX-8 in the Formula D drifting series.
 He attempted to qualify for his first drifting event in 2005 but did not make the field.
 He competed at several events in 2006.

 Millen has competed in numerous Baja 1000 off-road racing events, most recently finishing second in class in 2006.
 The team, with his son Ryan Millen as one of the drivers, finished the 34-hour trek through the desert 33 seconds behind the winner in what is considered a photo finish.

 Millen won the Transsyberia rally 2007.
 With co-driver Richard Kelsey, they competed the 7,100 kilometers from Moscow, Russia to Ulan Bator, Mongolia the fastest of the 26 teams, driving one of 26 Porsche Cayenne S Transsyberia rally cars.